Tiffany7809/Code_Quiz/README.md

+                                                            Code Quiz

+Technologies used:
+    -JavaScript
+    -CSS
+    -HTML

-The goal of this project is to create a code quiz that
+The goal of this project is to create a code quiz that:
     1. has a time limit
     2. has a high score board that can be cleared by the user
     3. cycles through multiple screens when the answers are given